sakaicontrib/compilatio-antiplagiarism/readme.md

 # Compilatio : Integration with Sakai 11.x

-This project tries to integrate Compilatio plagiarism system with Sakai LMS.
+This project integrates Compilatio plagiarism system with Sakai LMS.
 The current development is based on Turnitin integration for Sakai 11.x (https://github.com/sakaicontrib/turnitin) and Compilatio integration for Sakai 10.x (https://github.com/fberthome/sakai_compilatio).

 Our first rule is not to modify the ContentReview API (item models or service interfaces), so the integration should be much more standard.